AnshRaj112/kampyn-backend/scripts/README.md

 3. ✅ Verification passed: Yes

 🔧 Next steps:
-1. Restart your BitesBay application to load the new models
+1. Restart your KAMPYN application to load the new models
 2. Test invoice generation with the new GST functionality
 3. Verify that invoices now include detailed GST breakdown
 4. Check that vendor GST preferences are working correctly